-It requires rich and well-drained, somewhat loose, slightly acidic soil with even moisture content to help keep the leaves tender.
-An average of 6 to 8 hours sunlight exposure will help keep the plant in shape for more health benefits.
+It requires fertile and well-drained, somewhat loose, slightly acidic soil with even moisture content to help keep the leaves tender.
+An average of 6 to 8 hours of sunlight exposure will help keep the plant in shape for more health benefits.

 Consider additional protective measures to help secure your cabbage from extreme frost.

-Grown in sunny spots with well-drained fertile soils, leeks are genetically born to withstand the winter months owing to their special features like the thick stems and short leaves—which come in handy to their rescue in the cold weather.
-They normally go to seed and multiply in the spring.
+Grown in sunny spots with well-drained fertile soils, leeks are genetically born to withstand the winter months owing to their unique features like the thick stems and short leaves—which come in handy to their rescue in the cold weather.
+They usually go to seed and multiply in the spring.

-Therefore, to ensure an unlimited harvesting (even in the coldest seasons), consider mulching your leek garden so as to maintain the soil’s moisture and to prevent the ground from freezing.
+Therefore, to ensure unlimited harvesting (even in the coldest seasons), consider mulching your leek garden to maintain the soil’s moisture and to prevent the ground from freezing.

-Radishes are edible root vegetables which come packed with lots of nutrients including vitamins, fiber, zinc, antioxidants, potassium, and many other nutrients to help ensure your body’s optimum operating level.
+Radishes are edible root vegetables that come packed with lots of nutrients, including vitamins, fiber, zinc, antioxidants, potassium, and many other nutrients to help ensure your body’s optimum operating level.

 Parsley is a common herb in most dishes owing to its garnish role.
 You can use it to enhance the flavor of your preferred dish or even enhance the visual impact of the plate.

-Though it’s grown from slow germinating seeds (a fact that be remedied by soaking the seeds in water and letting them stay overnight), parsley, to some extent, has the ability to thrive even in cold climates.
+Though it’s grown from slow germinating seeds (a fact that be remedied by soaking the seeds in water and letting them stay overnight), parsley, to some extent, can thrive even in cold climates.
 In most cases, you’ll notice that the herb tends to grow much slower in extreme temperatures—the reason being that it hides underground for safety even as it continues to grow.

 Parsley does well in moist and nutrient-rich soil, and you can have it either in the sun or in some dappled shade.

-Consider planting parsley in containers and bring the herb indoor in extremely cold temperatures.
+Consider planting parsley in containers and bring the herb indoor in freezing temperatures.
 This will enable it to survive the winter season.
-But first, dig it up safely (as it has very long taproot) and place it in a container which is deep enough to accommodate the roots.
-Then water properly and place in a shaded location—ensure it stays outside for some few weeks before you finally transfer it inside.
+But first, dig it up safely (as it has very long taproot) and place it in a container that is deep enough to accommodate the roots.
+Then water properly and place in a shaded location—ensure it stays outside for a few weeks before you finally transfer it inside.

 Note: Ensure you place your parsley next to a window when you bring it indoors.
 It should still receive adequate sunlight.